co-brick/loki/clients/cmd/logstash/README.md

-# Fork of Loki Logstash Output Plugin
+# Contributing to Loki Logstash Output Plugin

+For information about how to use this plugin see this [documentation](../../docs/sources/clients/logstash/_index.md).

-Added features:
+## Added features:

 * split batches by the tenant attribute.
 Use ‘default’ if attribute not set.
 * add  X-Scope-OrgID header based on ‘tenant' message field.